Naagar/Missing_Traffic_Sign/README.md

 ### Task 1:

-`baseline code available at https://github.com/ananditajam/C4MTS-task-1-baseline`
+To train the detection model or test using pretrained weights for YoloV8 detection model run the ` python m4mts_task_1.py `

 ### Task 2:

+To train the classification model or test using pretrained weights for YoloV8 detection model run the ` python python class_yolo8.py'

-`baseline code available at: https://github.com/vibhugupta1/C4MTS-Task2-Baseline`
+`baseline code available at: https://github.com/vibhugupta1/C4MTS-Task2-Baseline` `baseline code available at https://github.com/ananditajam/C4MTS-task-1-baseline`